 You can add distortable text.
-Text inside this text object fits the width and height of the bound box.
-If you change the text box size, the text will squeeze or stretch in order to fit new width and height.
+Text inside this text object fits the width and height of the bounding box.
+If you change the text box size, the text will squeeze or stretch in order to fit the new width and height.
 On the other hand, if you change the font size, the text box will adapt to new dimensions of the text.

 Such text won't wrap to the next line automatically.
-If you wish to create another line, you should place the cursor at certain position and hit the Return key.
+If you wish to create another line, you should place the cursor at a certain position and hit the Return key.

 Text Along a Path

 Text can be placed on a path.
 Text starts at one of the end points.
-In case of a closed shape, one of the anchor points will play the role of the beginning of the path.
+In the case of a closed shape, one of the anchor points will play the role of the beginning of the path.
 You can edit the path using standard path editing tools.